 1

-Instantiate the Recognition class, configure the request parameters and callback (RecognitionCallback), and call
+Instantiate a Recognition class, bind request parameters and a Callback interface (RecognitionCallback), and call the

-stop to end recognition.This blocks until on_complete or on_error is triggered.Click to view the complete example
+stop method of the Recognition class to end speech recognition.This method blocks the current thread until the on_complete or on_error callback of the Callback interface (RecognitionCallback) is triggered.View the full example

 - Recognize a local audio file